seedwing-io/seedwing-examples/README.md

 Example projects in different programming languages and how to use them with Seedwing components.

+Each example has an entry in this README explaining where the project code, policies and the CI jobs are located.

 ## Checking for vulnerabilities in Java CycloneDX SBOMs in GitHub Actions

 This example uses the following: